Micro-cooler for GPUs

 Using Liquid Cooling Solutions is the way to deal with high heat fluxes and efficient heat withdrawal.
 Cold Plate and Heat Sink designs played a vital role in making a micro-cooler that withdraws this heat from the GPUs and CPUs.

-I was responsible for topology optimization using ANSYS Icepak, Fluent, and CAD modeling by keeping in mind the thermal and liquid pumping requirements.
-Additionally, I assisted in experimental testing and validation using LabVIEW by monitoring thermocouples and pressure differentials.
+I was responsible for topology optimization using ANSYS Icepak and Fluent, as well as CAD modeling, while considering the thermal and liquid pumping requirements.
+Additionally, I assisted in experimental validation using LabVIEW by monitoring thermocouples and pressure differentials, and data analysis (signal processing) by correlating trends with IT-based information.

-Different materials were considered such as copper-tungsten alloy and copper for the microcooler fabrication.
-While CNC and 3D printed micro-coolers were also compared.
+Different materials were considered for substrate CTE matching, to mitigate micro-cooler warpage, such as copper-tungsten alloy, copper, etc, for the microcooler fabrication.
+While CNC, Wire-EDM and 3D printed manufacturing techniques for micro-coolers were also compared.

-My work also involved supply chain management and outreach to overseas suppliers, potential OEMs, niche market users, and sub-system manufacturers to evaluate commercialization.
+My work also involved supply chain management and outreach to overseas suppliers, potential OEMs, niche market users, and sub-system manufacturers to evaluate commercialization and prepare a techno-economic analysis.